line-em/book-blog-ts/src/content/books/2022/11_Attachments.md

 ---
-title: "Attachments"
+title: 'Attachments'
-author: "Rainbow Rowell"
+author: 'Rainbow Rowell'
-year: "2022"
+year: '2022'
-month: "May"
+month: 'May'
 score: 3.5
-image: "./images/books22/attachments.jpg"
+image: './images/books22/attachments.jpg'
-genre: ["Romance", "Humor"]
+genre: ['Romance', 'Humor']
 ---

 A good example of a good book at a good time?
 This was cute and quirky.